 Joel points toward the time of the Lord’s return:

-The sun shall be turned into darkness, and the moon into blood, before the great and the terrible day of the Lord come.
+The sun shall be turned into darkness, and the moon into blood, before the coming of the great and awesome day of the LORD.
 (Joel 2:31)

 In this context, Joel states:

 And it shall come to pass that whoever calls on the name of the LORD shall be saved.
 For in Mount Zion [the saints] and in Jerusalem there shall be deliverance, as the LORD has said, among the remnant whom the LORD calls.
 (Joel 2:32)

 The term “remnant,” in the above verse, reminds us of Isaiah 4:3:

 And it shall come to pass, that he who is left in Zion, and he who remains in Jerusalem, will be called holy, every one who is written among the living in Jerusalem.